olinoles/Generate-NZ-Post-API-Token/README.md

 <h2>Use:</h2>

 Host this file on your webserver and use it to retrieve an API token when needed for client calls to the NZ Post API.
+You will need an NZ Post API client ID and client secret.
+Don't forget to insert your referal URL on Line 18.

 <h2>Security:</h2>